bloodmapgod/blood-ritual/README.md

 ### Other

 - Close "Twitch TOS Compatible" banner clicking on it
+- App only works on Chrome/Edge

 ## Contributions